Titular Bishop of Rucuma

-He joined the Society of St. Joseph in 1962, took his final vows on June 1, 1967 and was ordained to the priesthood on May 25, 1968 by Bishop Emmit Tracy of Baton Rouge.
+He joined the Baltimore-based Society of St. Joseph of the Sacred Heart (Josephites) in 1962, took his final vows on June 1, 1967 and was ordained to the priesthood on May 25, 1968 by Bishop Emmet Tracy of Baton Rouge.

-After his ordination, Bishop Ricard was appointed Associate Pastor at St. Peter Claver Church in New Orleans.
-In 1972, he was reassigned to Washington, D.C. as Pastor of Holy Reddemer Church.
+After his ordination, Bishop Ricard was appointed Associate Pastor of St. Peter Claver Church in New Orleans.
+In 1972, he was reassigned to Washington, D.C. as Pastor of Holy Redeemer Church.
 He also served as Pastor at Holy Comforter Church and Our Lady of Perpetual Help Church in Washington, D.C. prior to his episcopal ordination.

 Bishop Ricard was appointed a vicar bishop of the Archdiocese of Baltimore by Pope John Paul II.
 He was incardinated and consecrated Auxiliary Bishop of Baltimore on July 2, 1984.